ghc-proposals/ghc-proposals/proposals/0631-main-return-types.rst

 ^^^^^^^^^^^^^^^^^^^^

-To preserve full backwards compatibility and encourage custom domain-specific types, we could avoid having a ``Termination ExitCode`` instance, or have one which is ``const ExitSuccess`` with a warning emitted if it's ever used.
+To preserve full backwards compatibility and encourage custom domain-specific types, we could avoid having a ``ExitStatus ExitCode`` instance, or have one which is ``const ExitSuccess`` with a warning emitted if it's ever used.
 Having an ``ExitCode`` instance reduces surprise and reduces overhead for simple programs.